opticdev/optic/docs/generate-openapi.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/opticdev/optic?style=social) ![GitHub contributors](https://img.shields.io/github/contributors-anon/opticdev/optic?style=social) ![npm](https://img.shields.io/npm/dm/@useoptic/openapi-io?style=social) ![license](https://img.shields.io/github/license/opticdev/optic?style=social)

-API tests contain a lot of undocumented information about how your API behaves.
-Optic leverages your existing tests to capture and persist that information to an OpenAPI specification.
-Optic's capture feature works by observing traffic that passes through a locally-running proxy and uses it to keep your OpenAPI specification accurate.
-When new endpoints are added or existing API behavior changes, Optic updates the OpenAPI spec to match the current API behavior.
+API tests contain a lot of unused information about how your API behaves.
+Optic leverages that existing test traffic to keep an OpenAPI specification accurate.
+The `capture` command starts a local proxy and runs your API tests through it.
+When new endpoints are observed, Optic generates a new OpenAPI operations and adds it to your spec.
+When existing API behavior changes, Optic updates the spec to match the current API behavior.

 **Connect your tests, get accurate docs!**